lucashfreitas/blog-lucasfsantos/content/posts/2021-06-11-tips-to-improve-your-website-performance.md

 ### 9 - Monitoring

 We are constantly rolling updates to our websites, adding new features, and fixing bugs, so it's important to measure how those changes are impacting the website performance.
-You can use tools like <https://github.com/GoogleChrome/lighthouse-ci> to automatically run page speed tests during your CI/CD pipeline and even block a deployment if the speed score goes below a value. and it's important to measure if those changes will affect the website's performance.
+You can use tools like <https://github.com/GoogleChrome/lighthouse-ci> to automatically run page speed tests during your CI/CD pipeline and even stop/fail a deployment if the speed score goes below a certain range.

 **References:**